Adult dogs are often ideal for mature adults who dont have the energy or desire needed to train a puppy.

 (See Program below on "foster to adopt".)

-We have a couple who will be retiring in 2019, and
+We have retired Westie moms who will be available in spring-summer 2020.

 (See Program below on "foster to adopt.")